 The Sleeping Beauty is at Arts Centre Melbourne's Playhouse from 11-18 March.

-antoinette halloran artists bloggers cameron menzies cinderella conductors costumes dimity shepherd education interviews jeremy kleeman jessica pratt maria de buenos aires master of music (opera performance) media melbourne midnight son music nixon in china opera reviews richard gill richard mills stravinsky sunday in the park with george the marriage of figaro the rakes progress victorian opera voyage voyage to the moon
+artists behind the scenes bloggers cameron menzies cinderella conductors costumes dimity shepherd education interviews jeremy kleeman maria de buenos aires master of music (opera performance) media melbourne michael gow midnight son music nixon in china opera reviews richard gill richard mills stravinsky sunday in the park with george the grumpiest boy in the world the marriage of figaro the rakes progress victorian opera voyage